jpw1991/chebs-necromancy/README.md

 - Minions do not deal damage to player structures and are not affected by sharpened stakes.
 - Minions remember who created them and cannot be commanded by other players.
 - **Upgrades:** Having additional items in your inventory when you summon can create an upgraded version of a minion.
 As a safety measure to prevent you from accidentally consuming stuff, hold Left Shift when creating a minion to permit these resources to be consumed (or set to None in the config if you want no checking whatsoever):
-  - Boar scraps, Deer Hide, Troll Hide, Wolf Pelt, Lox Pelt, Scale Hide -> leather armor
+  - Boar scraps, Deer Hide, Scale Hide -> leather armor
+  - Troll Hide -> Troll armor
+  - Wolf Pelt -> Wolf armor
+  - Lox Pelt -> Lox armor
   - Bronze -> Bronze armor
   - Iron -> Iron armor
   - Black Metal -> Black Iron armor
+- Some minions require more than bones:
   - Guck -> poison skeleton
   - Surtling core -> skeleton mage
   - Flint -> skeleton lumberjack